yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 Once your server is up and running, follow the below steps to verfiy that the SnappyFlow has started to collect the traces from the Django app.

-1. Make sure that the project and the app is created.
+1. Make sure that the project and the application is created.
 2. In the app, click the **View Dashboard** icon.
        <img src="/img/Trace_Inventory.png" /><br/>
 4. In the **Dashboard** window, go to **Tracing** section.